timmo-nhn/XcaDocumentSource/Docs/Overview.md

     NHN_XCA->>HSØ_XCA:ITI-39
     HSØ_XCA->>NHN_XCA:Response
     NHN_XCA->>KJ:Document
+    KJ->>GP:Displays Document for user
 ```
-*Figure x: Simplified example on a query of document, each XCA is its own affinity domain, and the response for each domain may be different (ie. some domains reject requests from certain GP-roles)*
+*Simplified example on a query of document, each XCA is its own affinity domain, and the response for each domain may be different (ie. some domains reject requests from certain GP-roles)*